Eduard Herold

-Jan Eduard Herold (16 September 1820, Prague – 5 August 1895, Prague) was a Czech painter, illustrator, art critic and writer.
+Jan Eduard Herold (16 September 1820 in Prague – 5 August 1895 in Prague) was a Czech painter, illustrator, art critic and writer.

 Biography

 He was the eldest of three children born to Johann Christian Herold (?-1837), an impoverished actor in the German-language theater, and his partner, the actress Terezia Ringelmann.
 He initially studied at a piarist school, but did poorly, so he was apptenticed to a glovemaker, but did no better; being more interested in puppetry.
 In 1836, he was able to pass the entrance exam for the painting school at the Academy of Fine Arts, where he studied with František Tkadlík, Christian Ruben and Antonín Mánes, who influenced him the most.

 He graduated in 1844, and became a drawing teacher for the children of aristocratic families.
 He eventually found a position teaching the children of Count Jindřich Chotek; living at the Count's castles in Nové Dvory and Kačina, where he stayed until 1856.
 While there, he made use of the castle's large library as a source for his future historical stories and illustrations.